rklawyerdaddy/hkemprestimos/DEPLOY.md

-# Deployment Instructions for Contabo VPS (with Traefik)
+# Deployment Instructions for Contabo VPS

-This guide explains how to deploy your application to your Contabo VPS using Docker and Traefik.
+This guide explains how to deploy your application to your Contabo VPS using Docker, Traefik, and a local PostgreSQL database.

 ## Prerequisites